Claudia-Alejandra-Martinez/RMSD-Calculation/Calculate RMSD/readme.md

   ```
   - You will get a .txt file

-This tutorial was created by
+This tutorial was created by [Claudia Martinez](https://github.com/Claudia-Alejandra-Martinez)